SETHUKKARASI3006/Edge_Detection/README.md

 ### Step 4: Implement Canny Edge Detector

 Apply the Canny Edge Detector.
 This process involves smoothing, gradient finding, Non-Maximum Suppression, and Hysteresis Thresholding.
-[Image showing the steps of the Canny Edge Detection algorithm]

-Step 5: Display and Compare Results
+### Step 5: Display and Compare Results

 Display the original grayscale image and the results from the Sobel, Laplacian, and Canny operators for visual comparison.